ngabomugisharobert/ngabomugisharobert/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Native Android Development
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### 👋 Hi, I'm Robert Ngabo Mugisha

-I'm a dedicated **Data Engineer** and **Native Android Developer** with a strong background in software engineering.
+I'm a dedicated **Native Android Developer** with a strong background in software engineering.
 Graduated from Emory University in Master's of Business Analytics and Master's in Information Technology, specializing in Software Engineering at Carnegie Mellon University.

 #### 🛠️ Technical Skills
 - **Languages:** Java, Kotlin, Python, JavaScript, SQL, R, Shell